alvinj/Cato-CRUD-Generator/README-TEMPLATES-PLAY.md

     }

 I haven't worked out all the kinks in the process, but I think you'll agree that this code gives you something to work with.
+(If you look at the code, you'll see that I even handle `Option` fields.)
 Just make a few changes, and you're in business.
 It sure beats the heck out of typing the whole thing by hand.